 Remember to note that large amounts of fat (such as in oil) can trigger IBS symptoms due to its effect on gastric motility.

 Low FODMAP Asian Chives

-Asian chives offer a mild and sweet garlic flavour and are low FODMAP (1).
+Asian chives offer a mild and sweet garlic flavor and are low FODMAP (1).
 Larger serving sizes contain the FODMAP fructose.

-Add Asian chives to add extra flavour to stir-fries, soups, stews and salads.
+Add Asian chives to add extra flavor to stir-fries, soups, stews, and salads.
 Or they can be used to add different tastes and textures when used as a garnish.

 Raw Garlic Shoots

 Raw garlic shoots can add a sharp garlic flavor without the high FODMAP content.
 They are an excellent low-FODMAP alternative in a small serving size of 6 tablespoons (1).

 If you exceed this, the content of fructans and fructose increases.

 Garlic shoots are great alternatives to include in stir-fries, salads, a garnish, or in dips.

 The green tops of spring onions are low FODMAP.
 Do not include the white parts or the bulb, as this contains fructose and fructans.